How long can you safely freeze food?

 This turkey breast shows signs of freezer burn: ice crystals have formed from the moisture in the poultry and brown spots show where it has dried out.
 (Photo: Tim Belyk/Shutterstock)

 Freezer burn happens when food loses water molecules.
 The molecules form ice crystals and the crystals move to the coldest area of the freezer, according to Symptom Find.
-The frost that builds up on the walls of a freezer is apparently the water molecules that have traveled from food.
-When food gets freezer burn, it changes color and dries out, loosing quality.
+The frost that builds up on the walls of a freezer is the water molecules that have traveled from food.

+However, seeing small ice crystals isn't necessarily a problem, according to North Dakota State University's Food Freezing Guide.
+The formation of small ice crystals during freezing is desirable.
+"Fast freezing is the most practical way to form small ice crystals.
+Large ice crystals associated with slow freezing tend to rupture the cells, causing an undesirable texture change."

+Those large crystals are when food gets freezer burn; it changes color and dries out, losing quality.
 It's still safe to eat, but it will have a lower quality taste and texture.
-When too much air stays in the packaging of a frozen item, that can also cause it to lose quality.
+When too much air stays in the packaging of a frozen item, that can also cause it to lose quality, so work quickly when you are putting food away.

 How to prevent freezer burn

 - Make sure your freezer's temperature is accurate.
 It should be at 0 degrees Fahrenheit to avoid freezer burn and to keep the food safe.
+The NDSU Food Freezing Guide offers a good example of what happens above that temperature: The same loss of quality in frozen beans stored at 0 F for one year will occur in three months at 10 F, in three weeks at 20 F, and in five days at 30 F.

 - Package your items tightly so they stay moist and away from oxygen.
 Use freezer wrap and bags and containers specifically made for the freezer.

-Note: Editor's note: This story has been updated since it was first published in February 2017.